thirtythreeforty/lessspace.vim/README.md

     cd ~/.vim/bundle
     git clone git://github.com/thirtythreeforty/lessspace.vim

+## Usage

+For basic usage, just install it and forget it.
+LessSpace works automatically.

+LessSpace provides a couple commands that allow you to turn it on or off, either globally or per-buffer.
+The global commands are:

+ - `LessSpace`: Turn on whitespace stripping
+ - `LessSpace!`: Turn off whitespace stripping

+The per-buffer commands are very similar:

+ - `LessSpaceBuf`: Turn on whitespace stripping
+ - `LessSpaceBuf!`: Turn off whitespace stripping

 ## Configuration

 LessSpace doesn't offer many configuration options, because everything happens automatically when you enter and leave Insert mode.

+You can disable LessSpace on startup by setting the `g:lessspace_enabled` variable:

+    let g:lessspace_enabled = 0

+(The same effect can be achieved after startup by just running `:LessSpace!`.)

-It does, however, allow you to change the filetypes that it operates on.
+You can also specify the filetypes that it operates on.
 (Perhaps, for example, you're writing [Whitespace](https://en.wikipedia.org/wiki/Whitespace_%28programming_language%29).)
 By default it operates on `.*`, all filetypes.
 You can change this by setting the `g:lessspace_whitelist` variable, preferably in your `vimrc` file.